jarekstrzele/obsidian_notes/R U S T/Learn Rust by Building Real App/1 Memory Management.md

 --------
 # Heap
-- it is a region of tjhe process memory that is NOT automatically managed
+- it is a region of the process memory that is NOT automatically managed
 - it has no size restrictions
 - it is accessible by any function, anywhere in the program
 - heaap allocations are expensive and we should avoid them when possible